Embarrassingly Parallel Inference for Gaussian Processes: Experimental evaluation

-If we look at the dataset with short-range correlation (Figure~\ref{fig:short_ls}), we see the sparse methods struggle to learn the function: with a small number of inducing points, it is impossible to capture the high-frequency variation.
+If we look at the dataset with short-range correlation (Figure~\ref{fig:short_ls}), we see the sparse methods struggle to learn the function--with a small number of inducing points, it is impossible to capture the high-frequency variation.
 Looking at the quantitative results in Tables~\ref{table:regression_ll} and \ref{table:regression_mse}, we see that the IS-MOE outperforms the RBCM because our method is capable of learning the proper predictive variance whereas the RBCM is over-confident in its results.
-The BTGP likely produces poor predictive performance is because of lack of convergence of the MCMC chain: the underlying model is fairly complex and will tend to mix slowly.
+The BTGP likely produces poor predictive performance is because of lack of convergence of the MCMC chain: the underlying model is fairly complex and will tend to mix slowly and at a comparable level of computational complexity in this evaluation, does not have enough MCMC iterations to converge.

+We can also see that the full GP struggles in this scenario between assuming the function is one that exhibits high noise in the data or that the function exhibits short-range correlation.
+Figure~\ref{eqn:multiple_gp_short_ls} shows an example of this multimodal structure in the marginal GP likelihood.
+Here, if we randomly initialize the hyper-parameter values from the distribution $ \mbox{Gamma}(1,4) $ for the full GP we can see that the optimizer can get stuck in suboptimal modes.
+Monte Carlo methods like importance sampling generally do not suffer from converging to suboptimal local optima as much as gradient descent methods or MCMC would because importance samplers will independently explore different parts of the marginal likelihood surface and place more weight on particles in more optimal modes than less optimal ones.

 Finally, consider the non-stationary example, which combines known failure modes of local and sparse GPs.
 We have a combination of slowly varying behavior (which is poorly captured by local methods) and fast-varying behavior (which is poorly captured by sparse methods).
 The full GP, RBCM and sparse methods, fitted with stationary kernels, obviously cannot account for the non-stationary components in the data, and by assuming a stationary covariance they give poorer test-set performance.
 The BTGP does a reasonable job at capturing the function; again its performance is likely to be hampered by slow mixing and lack of convergence.
 Figure~\ref{fig:nonstationary} shows that the IS-MOE is able to capture the function, and Tables~\ref{table:regression_ll} and \ref{table:regression_mse} show that it can provide confident predictions at all regions of the function.